-At DWM Audiology, we understand the critical role hearing plays in everyday life, and offer comprehensive hearing tests and evaluations for both adults and children.
-Our expert audiologists are equipped with the latest technology and years of experience to ensure you or your loved one receive the best possible care, diagnosis, and management of hearing loss and other hearing-related issues.
+Our expert audiologists are equipped with the latest technology and years of experience to ensure you or your loved one receive best practice evaluation, diagnosis, care and management of your hearing loss and hearing-related issues.

 There are a number of tests used by an audiologist to assess hearing.
 Pure tone audiometry measures the sensitivity of a person’s hearing across the range of sounds important for speech understanding.
 This should be carried out in a sound-proof booth.